Eugenio Corini: Managerial career

 He returned to management on 18 September 2018, being named new head coach of Brescia, his first club as a player, in place of David Suazo.
 He was sacked on 3 November 2019.
 He was re-hired by Brescia on 2 December 2019.
 On 5 February 2020, he was dismissed by Brescia once more.
 He became head coach of Serie B club Lecce on 22 August 2020.
 After Lecce failed to gain promotion to Serie A at the end of the 2020–21 season by losing in the promotion play-offs, he was dismissed on 22 May 2021.

 On 23 March 2022, Corini was announced as the new head coach of Serie B club Brescia, thus marking his return with the Rondinelle, two years after his last stint at the club.
 He guided Brescia to the promotion playoffs, where they were defeated by eventual winners Monza in the semi-finals; on 14 June 2022, Corini parted ways with Brescia by mutual consent.

 On 7 August 2022, Corini agreed to return to Palermo as head coach, signing a two-year contract with the newly promoted Serie B club.
 After narrowly missing out on a promotion playoff spot, he was confirmed for one more season with a significantly strengthened squad and the goal of leading Palermo to a promotion spot; he was however sacked on 3 April 2024, following a last-minute 3–4 loss at Pisa that left the Rosanero in sixth place, far away from a direct promotion spot with seven games remaining.

 On 9 October 2024, Corini took over as the new head coach of Serie B club Cremonese, signing a contract until the end of the 2024–25 season.
 His stint at Cremonese turned out to be short-lived, as he was dismissed just a month later, on 11 November, following two consecutive league defeats.

+On 11 December 2025, Corini took over at Serie C club Union Brescia, the unofficial heir of the disbanded Brescia club, agreeing on a three-year deal as head coach.